-Limits of local and regional climate change predictions and scenarios: global and regional climate models (GCMs and RCMs) still miss many processes which are essential for adapting to extreme events and other climate change impacts.
-Can the climate processes (e.g. related to different weather types) be improved with particular emphasis on relevance for Austria?
+- A new generation of global climate models with a new approach to scenarios has emerged with the Fifth IPCC Assessment Report.
+How do these new climate scenarios translate to regional scenarios?
+Based on these, what new assessments are needed? - Limits of local and regional climate change predictions and scenarios: global and regional climate models (GCMs and RCMs) still miss many processes which are essential for adapting to extreme events and other climate change impacts.
+Can the understanding and modelling of climate processes (e.g. related to different weather types) be improved with particular emphasis on relevance for Austria?
+Have new questions with relevance for Austria arisen from the IPCC AR5 report?

-- Scientific basis of climate change at a regional scale: improved quality and availability of climate scenarios.
+- Scientific basis of climate change at a regional and local scale: improved quality and availability of climate scenarios.
 Expanded sets of homogenised data and proxy data are needed for the calibration of regional models and for assessing the quality and limitations of the models. - Thresholds and bifurcations: how close are we to critical and potentially irreversible climate thresholds on a regional scale?
-What are the most likely sub-elements of the system that may be responsible, or those that may be most vulnerable?
+What are the most likely subelements of the system that may be responsible, or those that may be most vulnerable?
 Is the 2-degree goal (global policy) sufficient to prevent the most severe impacts?
-What are impacts associated with a 3-4-degree warming? - Impact studies: can we specify impacts based on multi-factor and multi-level interactions between the climate system and species, ecosystems, forestry, water systems and management etc. based on common scenarios?
-With regard to extreme weather events, can we specify probabilities for multi-hazard risk taking account of climate change? - Vulnerability assessments including methods to improve resilience: does climate change alter the spread of pests, vector-borne diseases, allergenic substances and other health risks?
-What are the options to improve resilience? - Uncertainty: how can we characterize uncertainties in climate impact assessments?
+Which impacts are associated with a 3-4-degree warming or beyond?
+How do they translate to the regional and local level? - Multi-factor and multi-level impact studies: can we specify impacts based on multi-factor and multilevel interactions between the climate system and species, ecosystems, forestry, water systems and management etc. based on common scenarios?
+With regard to extreme weather events, can we specify probabilities for multi-hazard risk taking account of climate change? - Understanding, quantifying and communicating uncertainty: How can we characterise and communicate uncertainties in climate change studies and climate impact assessments?
+How can economic uncertainties related to climate mitigation, impact and adaptation be assessed?
 What methodologies are best suited for specifying epistemological and aleatory uncertainty, and how can uncertainties be taken account of in impact assessments and policy analyses?
+How can uncertainties be communicated in a meaningful way?

-There may be overlaps in the above topics with thematic area 2.
+There will be overlaps in the above topics with thematic area 2.
 While thematic area 2 defines policy needs, thematic area 1 addresses gaps in scientific knowledge and research questions on the frontiers of this knowledge (the above topics are not exclusive).
-Creative methods to overcome gaps and more clearly define uncertainties and limits of present knowledge are essential for understanding the complexities of climate change and its impacts.

-4.2 Thematic area 2: Responding to Austria's policy community as well as improved ways of learning from stakeholderdriven processes at the local and regional scales.
+4.2 Thematic area 2: Responding to Austria's policy community

 Research proposals are encouraged that directly respond to the needs of Austrian government policy makers in their efforts to design and implement adaptation and mitigation measures.
-Policy needs include improved scientific knowledge on the physical impacts
+In the eighth call projects covering the following topics are of special interest: